A Comprehensive Survey on Generative Diffusion Models for Structured Data: Data-driven General Tasks

 Then, the conditional distribution is approximated as:

-They follow a similar derivation introduced in Section \ref{sec:backgrounds_ddpms}, yielding objective function using equation \ref{eq:timegrad_2}.
+They follow a similar derivation introduced in Section \ref{sec:backgrounds_ddpms}, yielding an appropriate objective function using equation \ref{eq:timegrad_2}.
 After training, the iterative sampling process is conducted until the desired forecast length is attained.

-\textit{ScoreGrad} \cite{yan2021scoregrad} is a multivariate probabilistic time series forecasting model that is built upon SDE framework \cite{song2020score}.
+ScoreGrad \cite{yan2021scoregrad} is built upon SDE framework \cite{song2020score} for time series foreceasting.
 It comprises a feature extraction module and conditional score-matching module.
-The feature extraction module, as well as target distribution, is identical to the previous work \cite{rasul2021autoregressive} in that it encodes historical data and generates hidden states.
-The conditional score-matching module has multiple residual blocks, each comprising a bidirectional dilated convolution layer, a gated activation unit, and a 1D convolutional neural network for output.
+The feature extraction module, as well as target distribution, is identical to the previous work of TimeGrad \cite{rasul2021autoregressive} in that it encodes historical data and generates hidden states.
+Next, the conditional score-matching module has multiple residual blocks, each comprising a bidirectional dilated convolution layer, a gated activation unit, and a 1D convolutional neural network for generating output.
 PC sampler \cite{song2020score} is employed to forecast the future time datapoints by solving the time-reverse SDE.

-Li et al. \cite{li2022generative} propose a bidirectional VAE (B\textbf{VAE}) \cite{vahdat2020nvae} with \textbf{d}iffusion, \textbf{d}enoise, and \textbf{d}isentanglement, thus \textit{D$^{3}$VAE}, for the purpose of improving both the performance and interpretability in time series forecasting.
-First, to improve performance, it harnesses a coupled forward diffusion process for data augmentation on both input and target data, thereby reducing both epistemic and aleatoric uncertainties originating from both model and data aspects.
+Li \textit{et al}. \cite{li2022generative} propose D$^{3}$VAE, where a series of diffusion, denoising, and disentanglement is applied to bidirectional VAE (BVAE) \cite{vahdat2020nvae} with the aim of improving both performance and interpretability in time series forecasting.
+First, to improve performance, it harnesses a coupled forward diffusion process for data augmentation on both input and target data.
+It reduces both epistemic and aleatoric uncertainties, where the former is induced by the model and the latter by the data.
 Meanwhile, the backward process, which encompasses prediction and further refinement of the disturbed prediction, is facilitated by leveraging the BVAE and multi-scale denoising score matching.
 It further effectively cleans the generated time series using a single-step gradient denoising jump \cite{saremi2019neural}.

-On the other hand, interpretability involves discerning the independent factors within the data \cite{kim2018disentangling}.
-It can be accomplished by disentangling the latent variables, which signify trends or seasonality.
-In this regard, \textit{D$^{3}$VAE} \cite{li2022generative} minimises the Total Correlation (TC) \cite{kim2018disentangling} of the BVAE to disentangle latent variables $ Z = \{ z_1, \cdots, z_n \} $:

-where $m$ refers to the number of factors of $z_i$ that require disentanglement.
-The TC of $z_{1:n}$ is averaged to reduce the effect of irregular values, thus the TC loss is as following: